 - Poor job role clarity

 - Sleepless nights

 - Half-baked products and services

-- Can I find a simple solution to common virtual team challenges?
+- What is a simple solution to the common team challenges?

-- Is it possible to make the specific remote team dynamics work for my business?
+- Is it possible to make the remote team dynamics work for my business?

 The short answer is yes and although this “yes” sometimes comes with a sting in the tail, there is a way out.